Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ### Modifier Applicator

-A modifier applicator is what actually performs the modifications on a stack when constructed for a recipe, it has the following method signature:
+A modifier applicator is what actually performs the modifications on a stack when constructed for a recipe, it is a functional interface with the following method signature:

 ```ts
 apply(stack: ItemStack, input: ItemStack): ItemStack
 ```

-- `stack`: This is the stack being built, you are free to modify it in any way
+- `stack`: The stack being built, you are free to modify it in any way
-- `input`: This is the input stack, it should not be modified in any way, if it is used, the modifier you register should have `true` for the `dependsOnInput` argument
+- `input`: The input stack, it should not be modified in any way, if it is used, the modifier you register should have `true` for the `dependsOnInput` argument

 ## Register Representative Blocks